Safety is a Two-Way Street

 million people ride their bike annually in the U.S.

 Walk This Way!

 5 Tips to Stay Safe this Winter

-- Better late than unsafe – when we rush we tend to make unsafe decisions, keep in mind the morning rush is much busier this time of year.
+- Better late than unsafe– when we rush, we tend to make unsafe decisions.
+Keep in mind the after-work rush is much busier this time of year.
 Stay focused and aware of your surroundings.

-- Moment of silence – when crossing make sure you look up and listen; your eyes and ears are your best defense when walking.
+- No distractions – make sure you look up and listen when crossing.
+Your eyes and ears are your best defense when walking.

 - Anyone under 17, must wear an approved helmet.
 We recommend all ages!

 - Bikes must be equipped with a bell or horn that is audible up to 100 ft.

 - Bikes are required to have lights on the front and back, that can be seen from 50 ft.

 - Obey all the traffic laws and use hand signals so vehicles know where you are headed.

 - Cyclists should always ride single file, or two alongside each other when traffic is not impeded.